phil-opp/blog_os/blog/content/second-edition/posts/08-hardware-interrupts/index.md

 ## Overview

 Interrupts provide a way to notify the CPU from attached hardware devices.
 So instead of letting the kernel periodically check the keyboard for new characters (a process called [_polling_]), the keyboard can notify the kernel of each keypress.
 This is much more efficient because the kernel only needs to act when something happened.
-It also allows faster reaction times, because the kernel can react immediately and not only at the next poll.
+It also allows faster reaction times, since the kernel can react immediately and not only at the next poll.

 [_polling_]: https://en.wikipedia.org/wiki/Polling_(computer_science)